 Candidates for Superficial Radio Therapy for Keloids

-Postoperative keloid traditional radiation therapy Miami Beach is an alternative to surgery to treat scars caused by piercings.
+Postoperative traditional radiation therapy is an alternative to surgery to treat keloid scars caused by piercings.
 It can be used as a follow-up treatment after surgical excision or as a primary treatment for those who are not suitable candidates for surgery.

 Asian, African, and Caucasian patients all have different recurrence rates when it comes to the treatment of keloid scars.
 Asian patients tend to have higher recurrence rates than African and Caucasian patients after undergoing superficial radiation therapy for keloids.
 This is because Asian skin tends to be more sensitive to radiation than other ethnicities.